pjeby/pane-relief/README.md

 #### Renames and Deletes

-If you rename or delete a note that's in the history for a pane, then going backward or forward to that point will not find the file, and will give you a "No file open" message instead.
-This is consistent with Obsidian's built-in history management, but might be (somewhat) fixable in a future release, at least for the history of the currently-loaded workspace.
-(There isn't really a way to update the history in saved workspaces, however.)
+If you rename or delete a note that's in the history for a pane, then going backward or forward to that point may not find the file, and will give you a "No file open" message instead.